Brodingo/astro_bro/README.md

 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+#### Working locally with Drupal
+Astro has a great guide on [getting started with using Drupal content in your Astro site](https://deploy-preview-9492--astro-docs-2.netlify.app/en/guides/cms/drupal/).
+For newer Node developers (couldn't be me) there may be a few bumps in the road not covered in the Astro docs.
+One of my first issues was a dreaded `UNABLE_TO_VERIFY_LEAF_SIGNATURE` error.
+I tried many workarounds including trying to copy the ddev certificate into astro and setting up the middleware to inject the cert.
+Since this is built locally only, disabling the SSL verification in Node was the easier route.
+Obviously not the best solution working non-locally but it let me move forward.

+`NODE_TLS_REJECT_UNAUTHORIZED=0 npm start`